 - Absence from the town during all of the hours of voting

-- Religious tenets forbid secular activity on the day of the election, primary or referendum
+- Religious beliefs forbid secular activity on the day of the election, primary or referendum

-- Duties as a primary, election or referendum official at a polling place other than my own during all of the hours of voting
+- Duties as a primary, election or referendum official at a polling place other than your own during all of the hours of voting

 - Physical disability